 You just wrapped up your first quarter review of the sales teams results.
 80% of the number came from 20% of your reps.
 A select few are carrying the team trying to make the number.
 This type of activity is not sustainable.
 As the sales leader, you know that your sales managers tried everything.
 You are asking, “What is out there in the market that I’m not using?”

 The only way to turn results around is by getting everyone to contribute.
 This post is about using role-plays to transfer key sales skills to your team.
 Doing this effectively balances production equally across the team.
 Download the Skills Development Guide to get started.
 Learn how to leverage role-playing as a way to increase team production.
-To access a comprehensive talent resource, review the People Plan phase of the sales strategy starting on page 285 of the PDF workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why Role Plays?